-An easy, dairy-free, lightened up version of Tom Kha Soup (Thai coconut soup) made with coconut milk, ginger, spices and veggies.
-Perfect vegetarian weeknight dinner idea!
+A pantry-friendly version of Tom Kha soup (Thai coconut soup) made with coconut milk, ginger, spices, and veggies.
+Easy vegetarian weeknight dinner idea!

 I’ll be honest, up until a few years ago, I had never before tried Tom Kha Soup (Thai coconut soup) in my life.
 I’d never even heard of it!
 At that point, the extent of my Asian cuisine experiences had been sushi, Chinese food, pad thai, and Mongolian beef at PF Changs (lol).
 Maybe kimchi and Korean BBQ?